marcusmchale/algrow/README.md

         3.1 RGR is calculated as the slope of a linear fit in log area values (over defined period) 3.2 Rigures and reports are prepared

-# To explore
+# To do
- - consider how the alpha parameter can allows for multiple disconnected regions to be considered.
+  - calibration windows for layout
-   - assumes similar density in clouds but this is expected from SLIC
+    - consider alternatives for

 # To consider
   - Process image filename during loading to provide date time block etc. rather than during analysis
     - not necessary until writing out but would make more sense for this to be part of the loaded image.
   - Consider alternative grid finding methods to reduce layout parameters